A web banner for Water Conservation

 Rain Barrel Subsidy Program

-The Town of Orangeville is working with a third party company, RainBarrel.ca, to assist in making rain barrels more affordable and accessible for our residents.
+The Town of Orangeville is once again working with third party vendor, RainBarrel.ca, to assist in making rain barrels more affordable and accessible for our residents.

-Rain barrels play a key role in water sustainability by allowing the reuse of rain water for watering flowers, hanging baskets, and gardens.
+Rain barrels help save water by collecting rain to reuse for watering flowers, hanging baskets and gardens.

 Please note: The prices of the rain barrels showing in the catalogue are the regular price.
 The subsidy will be applied at the point of checkout.